The Best Podcasting Microphones for 2025

 • Cost: 95 euros

-The Samson Q2U from Rode is an exceptional microphone for podcasters.
+The Samson Q2U is an exceptional microphone for podcasters.
 Like other USB/XLR microphones on our list, it can be used plugged into a computer's USB port or mixer's XLR input.

 Its cardioid polar pattern is excellent for voice recording, and it features a built-in headphone jack for straightforward monitoring and a mute switch for taking breaks.
 It comes complete with a desk stand and pop filter — that's a full mic kit for just under 100 euros.